-This magnitude of spending in areas abutting Brenham suggests that Washington County and Brenham City spending could be significantly increased if the right kind and adjacent county or Tourism Region visitor spending lies in offering both "venues" and "events" in addition to activities.
+This magnitude of spending in areas abutting Brenham suggests that Washington County and Brenham City spending could be significantly increased if the right kind of destination significance was developed in Brenham.
+Creating significant destination potential in Brenham can also attract a greater share of visitor spending from the Prairie and Lakes Tourism Region.
+In 2010, visitor spending in the Prairie and Lakes Tourism Region was \$20,700,000,000.
+The key to attracting any portion of adjacent county or Tourism Region visitor spending lies in offering both "venues" and "events" in addition to activities.
 Activities (such as going to the Antique shop) will attract people from around town with an occasional out of town visitor but not have much spatial reach in terms of market penetration.
 However, if there are several antique shops gathered in close proximity and they can coordinate their business, they could create a venue.

-Plus Venues have greater spatial reach than activities and can bring in people from across several counties (perhaps extending to Travis and/or Harris).
-Where venues can cooperate (such as a set of primitive era antique furniture stores working with purveyors of other antiques) events cooperate (such as a set of primitive era antique furniture stores working with purveyors of other antiques) events can be created (such as a monthly antique swap).
+Venues have greater spatial reach than activities and can bring in people from across several counties (perhaps extending to Travis and/or Harris).
+Where venues can cooperate (such as a set of primitive era antique furniture stores working with purveyors of other antiques) events can be created (such as a monthly antique swap).
 Events have the greatest spatial reach and can bring in visitors from out of state.
 The monthly Trade Days in Canton, Texas (an event) brings 300 thousand people to Canton from as far away as New England.
 Therefore, a movement from activities to venues to events is the key to creation of a destination that will, in turn, bring a greater share of visitor spending to Washington County and the City of Brenham.